algorand/indexer/cmd/conduit-docs/README.md

 ## conduit-docs

-`conduit-docts` is a utility used to generate markdown files from Conduit plugin config structs.
+`conduit-docs` is a utility used to generate markdown files from Conduit plugin config structs.
 It's usage is designed around `//go:generate`, which should be run on each plugin's `*.go` config file.

 ### File Names